mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "We shall pass through the years like level sunlight through a forest.
 Today, by your mundane calendar it is the 15th of October, 1920.
 I shall now steer the "Stellar Shuttle" into the light wave of the end of 1918.
 I shall bring Europe to your view."

-Upon the spherical reflector, with its miraculous powers of concentration and magnification, a great waste floated into view—a region bare and hideous —like one vast sore.
+Upon the spherical reflector, with its miraculous powers of concentration and magnification, a great waste floated into view—a region bare and hideous—like one vast sore.

 "The Sahara!" cried Sharrington.
 "Flanders and the Champagne," said, the man from Ypranil.